codengine/SOTFEdit/README.md

 If you want to build larger structures like shelters in a cave or bunker, you have to place a small blueprint first ( like a chair), then change its type and save.

+## Map

+The map combines static information about points-of-interest with dynamic information that are read directly from the savegame.
+Some positions are missing but they may be added in the future.

+### Features

+- Show/hide information about 3D Printers, Actors/NPCs, Ammunition, Bunkers, Camps, Cannibal Villages, Caves, Crates, Doors, Helicopters, Generic Information, Items, Lakes, Laptops, Player, Structures, Supplies and Villages
+- Teleport the Player and Followers to Actors/NPCs, the player, Zip Lines, Structures, Caves, Bunkers, Helicopters
+- Remove Zip Lines from the map
+- Spawn Actors/NPCs at target areas

+### Options

+You can enable or disable icons using the "Options" button in the top left corner.

+Some important notes regarding the filters:

+- "Show only uncollected items" will show/hide uncollected items including bunkers and caves where they can be found
+- Area - Mainly affects Actors or, in general terms, positions where we have the exact coordinates
+- Requirements - Show/Hide caves, bunkers and items which are accessible/inaccessible

+### Teleportation

+You can only teleport to locations where we have the exact coordinates either from the savegame itself or attached to the POI.

+Kelvin and Virginia do not appear underground, so teleportation for them is disabled if the target location is underground.

+By default an offset is added to the target location.
+This is done so that you do not spawn inside an enemy which would catapult you into the sky and most likely kill you.
+You can adjust the target location using those numbers.
+X and Z represent the longitute/latitude and Y represents the height.

+### Spawning

+Most enemies can be spawned at all areas.
+Virginia and Kelvin can only be spawned at the Surface.
+Please note that if you spawn too many it may have a severe impact on your performance or even crash your game.

+Moreover, the game will not spawn all enemies at the same time.
+If you spawn 200 enemies the game will create ~25 enemies and when they are killed, after some time, the next ~25 enemies will spawn.

 ## Weather

 There is one very important thing.
 If you only change the season, it will be reverted immediately when the game